OpenEvalProject/evals/manuscripts/elife-31328/v1/manuscript.md

 ## Abstract

-The influence of time on the drought response of Brassica rapa , an agriculturally important species of plant, has been clarified.
+The influence of time on the drought response of Brassica rapa, an agriculturally important species of plant, has been clarified.